gchi66/pailin-abroad/lesson_docs/en/level_1.md

 #### PHRASES & VERBS

+CHECK OUT

+*
-Check out (something) / check (something) out = (to look at or examine a person or thing that seems interesting or attractive)
+Check out (something) / check (something) out
+To look at or examine a person or thing that seems interesting or attractive

+*
-* Do you wanna check out this new cafe that just opened down the street?
+Do you wanna check out this new cafe that just opened down the street?

+*
-* Emily, check it out.
+Emily, check it out.
 This camera can take photos underwater!
 	<span style="text-decoration:underline;">See more uses of ‘Check out’</span>